Château Rauzan-Segla, the art of vine and wine

 Nicolas Audebert, General Manager of Château Rauzan-Segla

-Rauzan-Ségla, pioneer in a fresher style of wine
+Rauzan-Ségla, pioneer in a fresher style of red wine

 “Even if they make wines that reflect the terroir extremely well, they were pioneers in a certain style.
 Around 10 years ago, they started a slightly different approach to the usual in Bordeaux, aiming for freshness, with earlier harvests and fruit that pops a bit more.
 And this style has conquered consumers and wine merchants.”